 Although toxic in large doses, selenium is an essential micronutrient for animals.
 In plants, these occur as observer minerals, sometimes in toxic proportions in forage (some plants can accumulate selenium as a defense against eating by animals, but other plants, such as locoweed, require selenium, and their growth indicates the presence of selenium in the soil).
 See more about the nutritional crops below.

-Family enzymes glutathione peroxidase (GSH-Px) catalyzes certain reactions that eliminate reactive oxygen species such as hydrogen peroxide and organic hydroperoxides:
+Selenium is a component of the amino acid selenocysteine âââ ⬠Family enzymes glutathione peroxidase (GSH-Px) catalyzes certain reactions that eliminate reactive oxygen species such as hydrogen peroxide and organic hydroperoxides:

+The thyroid gland and every cell that uses thyroid hormones use selenium, which is a cofactor for three of the four known types of thyroid deiodinase, which activate and then inactivate various thyroid hormones and their metabolites; the iodothyronine deiodinases is a subfamily of deiodinase enzymes that use selenium as selenocysteine âââ ⬠<â ⬠Selenium can inhibit Hashimoto's disease, in which the body's own thyroid cells are attacked as aliens.
+A 21% reduction in TPO antibodies was reported with a 0.2 mg selenium diet intake.
 Increased selenium diet reduces the effects of mercury toxicity, although it is only effective at low doses of mercury.
 The evidence suggests that the molecular mechanisms of mercury toxicity include inhibition of the irreversible selenoenzymes necessary to prevent and reverse oxidative damage in the brain and endocrine tissues.
 The antioxidant, selenoneine, which is derived from selenium and has been found present in bluefin tuna, is the subject of scientific research on possible roles in inflammatory and chronic diseases, methylmercury detoxification, and oxidative damage.
+Evolution in biology

 From about three billion years ago, the prokaryotic selenoprotein family encouraged the evolution of selenocysteine, an amino acid.
 Selenium is incorporated into several families of prokaryotic selenoproteins in bacteria, archaea, and eukaryotes as selenocysteine, in which perokshedoxin selenoprotein protects bacterial and eukaryotic cells against oxidative damage.
 The selenoprotein family of GSH-Px and eukaryotic cell deiodinase appear to have a bacterial phylogenetic origin.
-The forms containing selenocysteine occur in diverse species such as green algae, diatoms, sea urchins, fish, and chickens.
+The forms containing selenocysteine ââoccur in diverse species such as green algae, diatoms, sea urchins, fish, and chickens.
 The enzyme selenium is involved in small molecules that reduce glutathione and thioredoxin.
 A family of selenium-bearing molecules (glutathione peroxidases) destroys peroxides and fixes damaged peroxidized cell membranes, using glutathione.
 Other selenium-bearing enzymes in some plants and in animals (thioredoxin reductase) result in decreased thioredoxin, dithiol that serves as a source of electrons for peroxidase as well as reduction of an important reducing enzyme ribonucleotide that precursors DNA from RNA precursors.

 The trace elements involved in the activity of GSH-Px and superoxide dismutase enzymes, namely selenium, vanadium, magnesium, copper, and zinc, may be lacking in some regions that lack terrestrial minerals.
 Marine organisms retain and sometimes expand their selenoproteomes, while the selenoproteomes of some terrestrial organisms are reduced or completely lost.
 These findings suggest that, with the exception of vertebrates, aquatic life supports the use of selenium, whereas terrestrial habitats lead to reduced use of these trace elements.
 Marine fish and vertebrate thyroid glands have the highest concentrations of selenium and iodine.
 From about 500 million years ago, freshwater and terrestrial plants gradually optimized the production of new "endogenous" antioxidants such as ascorbic acid (vitamin C), polyphenols (including flavonoids), tocopherols, etc. Some of these have emerged lately, in the last 50-200 million years, in fruit and flower angiosperm plants.
 In fact, angiosperms (the dominant type of plants today) and most of their antioxidant pigments evolved during the final Jurassic period.